Please reach us at info@northernlightsexpress.org if you cannot find an answer to your question.

 Why should we care about train transportation, isn't it out of date?

-The responsibility for the safe and timely operations would be shared by BNSF and Amtrak.
+The responsibility for the safe and timely operations would be shared by BNSF and and an operator, such as Amtrak.
 The Passenger Rail and Improvement Act of 2008 mandated railroads and Amtrak to set new and improved metrics and standards to ensure on-time performance of passenger trains over freight trains.

 estimate is about 1 million riders.